elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_index_lifecycle.md

 Optional:

 - **exclude** (String) Assigns an index to nodes that have none of the specified custom attributes.
+Must be valid JSON document.
 - **include** (String) Assigns an index to nodes that have at least one of the specified custom attributes.
+Must be valid JSON document.
 - **number_of_replicas** (Number) Number of replicas to assign to the index.
 - **require** (String) Assigns an index to nodes that have all of the specified custom attributes.
+Must be valid JSON document.

 <a id="nestedblock--cold--freeze"></a>